salcedoe/MtMdocs/docs/matlabBasics/MatlabIntro.md

 Many of these examples are designed to be copied directly into MATLAB, so you can try programming on your own.
 Notice if you hover over the lightly shaded area, a copy icon will appear.
 If you click on the icon, the code will be copied to your clipboard and you can then just paste into  MATLAB

-Oftentimes, for clarity, I  will include the output that is spit out after you enter a command in MATLAB.
+For clarity, I  will often include the output that is spit out after you enter a command in MATLAB.
 This code **should not be copied or pasted**—you'll probably get an error if you do.
-So, I will differentiate the output text in two ways: 1).
-The title of the code block will often be "result".
-2).
-There will be no line numbers on the left-hand side of the code block.
+So, I will differentiate the output text in two ways:

+1. The title of the code block will often be "result".
+2. There will be no line numbers on the left-hand side of the code block.

 For example, the following code block contains the output found in the command line after you execute the `version` command above

 !!! warning "Don't copy or paste code that don't have line numbers."
     ```matlab title="result"